bensurman/angular-screenmatch/README.md

 ####In a Controller

 Assign a variable to `bind` and then update it on callback, to always reflect the truthiness of the string passed in.
-In the following example, `portable` will be True if the screen is xs or sm, else it will be False:
+In the following example, `portable` will be True if the screen is xs or sm, else it will be False.

 ```javascript
 var portable = screenmatch.bind('xs, sm', function (match) {